LOUD-Mining/WhatCoin/README.md

     https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

-    *Note*: The instructions above will compile the most stable release of the uPlexa software.
+    *Note*: The instructions above will compile the most stable release of the WhatCcoin software.
 If you would like to use and test the most recent software, use ```git checkout master```.
 The master branch may contain updates that are both unstable and incompatible with release software, though testing is always encouraged.
 If you would like to checkout the most stable branch, please use ```git checkout stable```